noahcherry/nice-shield-v1/README.md

 This is a base repo to help anyone get started creating their own images/animations for their nice!view.

-The repo already has a base image that can be flashed and tested before adding your own art to make sure the steps were followed correctly.

 > [!IMPORTANT]
 > This repo is only for nice!views and zmk with zephyr modules.
 This will NOT work for OLED/qmk setups.